What is Google Search Console (formerly Google Webmaster Tools)?

 Google Webmaster Tools is a free service from Google that is designed to give you as the Website owner more control over how Google interact with your website.

-The service allows you to both communicate with Google Webmaster about your website, and for Google to communicate with you.
+The service allows you to both communicate with Google Search Console about your website, and for Google to communicate with you.

 How do I get it?

-If you Google the term “Google Webmaster Tools”, the first result you’ll see if a page where you can login and install it.
+If you Google the term “Google Search Console”, the first result you’ll see if a page where you can login and install it.
 Simply log in with your Google Account and you’ll be able to register your website.
 You will need to add some verification code to your website to prove ownership, but we can help you with that.

 What sort of things does it tell you?